osg-htc/user-documentation/documentation/htc_workloads/containers/apptainer.md

 ## Editing the Build Spec

-Create a folder on your computer and inside it, create a blank text file called `image.def`.
+Create a folder in your home directory and inside it, create a blank text file called `image.def`.

 The first lines of this file should include where to get the base image